apalkk/QuickBash/README.md

 * The last command shown is "```setup```".
 Type that in and then you will another list of commands.
 * Two commands are shown : "```load```" and "```acs```".
 Find what exactly these commands do below.

+## Master Commands
+~ *Master commands are special commands which can be accesed from anywhere.
+Unlike ordinary commands like ```net``` which can only be accesed by first running the QuickBash script using ```qbas```, master commands can be used without running any script, anywhere in the terminal.*
+* qlang > Automatically sets up the build system of any language you want to use.
 ## Command Documentation
 * Load -> It downloads several cli programs essential to all kinds of devs like:
     *  Git = https://en.wikipedia.org/wiki/Git ( You're not a real programmer until you've used git)